Nonlinear Hall Effect in Metal-Organic Frameworks

-\textit{Introduction.---} The nonlinear Hall effect (NLHE) is an unconventional transverse response that can arise in time-reversal invariant crystals when inversion symmetry is broken.
-In contrast to the conventional anomalous Hall effect, where the Berry curvature of Bloch bands, a geometric property that acts as an effective magnetic field in momentum space governs the linear Hall response~\cite{PhysRevLett.45.494,RevModPhys.82.1959,RevModPhys.82.1539}, the NLHE originates from an asymmetric distribution of Berry curvature across the Brillouin zone~\cite{PhysRevLett.115.216806, du2021nonlinear,ortix2021nonlinear,bandyopadhyay2024non,ma2019observation, kang2019nonlinear,makushko2024tunable,min2023strong,sinha2022berry,ye2023control,Nomoto2025}.
-This asymmetry, encoded in the dipolar component of the Berry curvature, provides an intrinsic mechanism for generating a second-order Hall response even in systems that preserve time-reversal symmetry.
-Beyond its fundamental significance, the NLHE has attracted considerable attention because higher-order transport effects offer a versatile platform for advanced functionalities, including efficient rectification~\cite{kumar2021room,wang2019ferroicity}, photodetection~\cite{kim2019prediction}, and photovoltaic responses~\cite{PhysRevLett.119.067402}.
-These prospects motivate the search for material platforms in which crystal symmetry and band geometry can be engineered in a controlled manner, potentially enabling performance that surpasses conventional efficiency limits.
+\textit{Introduction.--} The nonlinear Hall effect (NLHE) is an unconventional transverse response that can arise in time-reversal-invariant crystals when inversion symmetry is broken.
+Unlike the conventional anomalous Hall effect, where the Berry curvature of Bloch bands governs the linear Hall response as an effective magnetic field in momentum space~\cite{PhysRevLett.45.494,RevModPhys.82.1959,RevModPhys.82.1539}, the NLHE originates from an asymmetric Berry-curvature distribution across the Brillouin zone~\cite{PhysRevLett.115.216806, du2021nonlinear,ortix2021nonlinear,bandyopadhyay2024non,ma2019observation, kang2019nonlinear,makushko2024tunable,min2023strong,sinha2022berry,ye2023control,Nomoto2025}.
+This asymmetry, encoded in the Berry-curvature dipole, enables a second-order Hall response even in time-reversal-symmetric systems.
+Its relevance for rectification~\cite{kumar2021room,wang2019ferroicity}, photodetection~\cite{kim2019prediction}, and photovoltaic responses~\cite{PhysRevLett.119.067402} motivates the search for platforms where symmetry and band geometry can be engineered.

-The subtle interplay between lattice symmetry and the nonzero dipolar component makes the theoretical study of diverse lattice models both fundamental and compelling.
-Translating these insights into real materials with controlled symmetry modulation, however, remains a formidable experimental challenge, highlighting the gap between theory and realization.
-MOFs, composed of metal nodes linked by organic ligands~\cite{zhou2012introduction,furukawa2013chemistry}, form highly ordered porous networks with exceptional structural and chemical tunability.
-This versatility enables precise engineering of electronic bands near the Fermi level through careful selection of metal centers and organic linkers, making MOFs an ideal platform for realizing designer lattice models with tailored symmetry and electronic properties~\cite{jiang2021exotic}.
-In particular, two-dimensional (2$D$) MOFs have been predicted to host Dirac and flat bands, giving rise to topological insulator and Chern insulator phases~\cite{wang2013organic,PhysRevLett.110.196801,wang2013prediction,Hu2023_NatCommun,tin2023haldane}.
-Despite these remarkable structural and electronic features, the potential of MOFs to exhibit NLHE remains largely unexplored.
+Metal--organic frameworks (MOFs), composed of metal nodes linked by organic ligands~\cite{zhou2012introduction,furukawa2013chemistry}, offer such control through their structural and chemical tunability.
+Their electronic bands can be engineered by choosing metal centers and organic linkers, making MOFs natural platforms for designer lattice models~\cite{jiang2021exotic}.
+In particular, two-dimensional (2D) MOFs have been predicted to host Dirac and flat bands, as well as topological-insulator and Chern-insulator phases~\cite{wang2013organic,PhysRevLett.110.196801,wang2013prediction,Hu2023_NatCommun,tin2023haldane}.
+Nevertheless, their potential for NLHE remains largely unexplored.